Developer-Autodesk/library-javascript-viewer-extensions/README.md

 Please refer to [this blog post](http://adndevblog.typepad.com/cloud_and_mobile/2014/10/how-to-write-custom-extensions-for-the-large-model-viewer.html) for detail.

+##Description

-* Here is a quick description of what each extension is doing:
+Here is a quick description of what each extension is doing:

-    Autodesk.ADN.Viewing.Extension.Annotation
+* Autodesk.ADN.Viewing.Extension.Annotation

 Creates 2D annotations for selected component using its label.
 Uses CAMERA_CHANGED_EVENT to update position of the 2D marker when view is updated.

-    Autodesk.ADN.Viewing.Extension.Basic
+* Autodesk.ADN.Viewing.Extension.Basic

 A basic Hello World extension that displays an alert dialog upon loading and unloading.

-    Autodesk.ADN.Viewing.Extension.BasicES2015
+* Autodesk.ADN.Viewing.Extension.BasicES2015

 A Hello World extension but written using ES6/ES2015 syntax.
 Needs transpiling with a tool like Babel or Traceur before being used with the viewer.

-    Autodesk.ADN.Viewing.Extension.BoundingBox
+* Autodesk.ADN.Viewing.Extension.BoundingBox

 Displays a bounding box around the selected component.

-    Autodesk.ADN.Viewing.Extension.Chart
+* Autodesk.ADN.Viewing.Extension.Chart

 Displays a PieChart and a dropdown menu listing all available model properties.
 When a pie is selected in the chart, isolates the specific components.

-    Autodesk.ADN.Viewing.Extension.ContextMenu
+* Autodesk.ADN.Viewing.Extension.ContextMenu

 Illustrates how to customize the viewer context menu for zero-selection menu or item specific menu.

-    Autodesk.ADN.Viewing.Extension.CustomTool
+* Autodesk.ADN.Viewing.Extension.CustomTool

 A basic viewer tool that just dumps events in the console, useful for testing and debugging or using as a tool boilerplate.

-    Autodesk.ADN.Viewing.Extension.DockingPanel
+* Autodesk.ADN.Viewing.Extension.DockingPanel

 A basic docking panel demo.

-    Autodesk.ADN.Viewing.Extension.EventWatcher
+* Autodesk.ADN.Viewing.Extension.EventWatcher

 Creates a panel which lets user activates any event available in the API.
 Output event arguments to a section.

-    Autodesk.ADN.Viewing.Extension.Explorer
+* Autodesk.ADN.Viewing.Extension.Explorer

 Creates a camera animation using a custom tool, rotating eye position around the model.

-    Autodesk.ADN.Viewing.Extension.GeometrySelector
+* Autodesk.ADN.Viewing.Extension.GeometrySelector

 Illustrates how to snap geometry: vertices, edges, faces and how to create selection commands to let user pick geometry on the model.

-    Autodesk.ADN.Viewing.Extension.Hotkeys
+* Autodesk.ADN.Viewing.Extension.Hotkeys

 Creates hotkeys to switch viewer to fullscreen.

-    Autodesk.ADN.Viewing.Extension.IFramePanel
+* Autodesk.ADN.Viewing.Extension.IFramePanel

 Creates a simple docking panel containing an iframe.

-    Autodesk.ADN.Viewing.Extension.Layers
+* Autodesk.ADN.Viewing.Extension.Layers

 Iterates through layers.
 Valid only for 2D drawings.

-    Autodesk.ADN.Viewing.Extension.Material
+* Autodesk.ADN.Viewing.Extension.Material

 Changes material of selected component.
 Supports color and textures.

-    Autodesk.ADN.Viewing.Extension.Measure
+* Autodesk.ADN.Viewing.Extension.Measure

 A wrapper around the Autodesk.Measure extension to enable/disable it from the gallery.

-    Autodesk.ADN.Viewing.Extension.MeshData
+* Autodesk.ADN.Viewing.Extension.MeshData

 Access mesh data of selected component, vertices and edges to represent them graphically.

-    Autodesk.ADN.Viewing.Extension.MeshImporter
+* Autodesk.ADN.Viewing.Extension.MeshImporter

 Imports custom json into the viewer and creates three.js meshes from it.

-    Autodesk.ADN.Viewing.Extension.MetaProperties
+* Autodesk.ADN.Viewing.Extension.MetaProperties

 Adds some extra hardcoded properties to viewer property panel.

-    Autodesk.ADN.Viewing.Extension.ModelLoader
+* Autodesk.ADN.Viewing.Extension.ModelLoader

 Loads extra models inside current one.
 Designed to work on the gallery.

-    Autodesk.ADN.Viewing.Extension.ModelStructure
+* Autodesk.ADN.Viewing.Extension.ModelStructure

 Dumps model structure to browser console.

-    Autodesk.ADN.Viewing.Extension.ModelStructurePanel
+* Autodesk.ADN.Viewing.Extension.ModelStructurePanel

 Custom model structure panel behavior.

-    Autodesk.ADN.Viewing.Extension.Move
+* Autodesk.ADN.Viewing.Extension.Move

 Transforms selected component based on mouse position.

-    Autodesk.ADN.Viewing.Extension.Physics
+* Autodesk.ADN.Viewing.Extension.Physics

 Realtime physics.
 See [physics.autodesk.io](http://physics.autodesk.io) for full sample.

-    Autodesk.ADN.Viewing.Extension.PropertyDump
+* Autodesk.ADN.Viewing.Extension.PropertyDump

 Dumps properties for selected component in browser console.

-    Autodesk.ADN.Viewing.Extension.PropertyListPanel
+* Autodesk.ADN.Viewing.Extension.PropertyListPanel

 Custom panel derived from property list panel

-    Autodesk.ADN.Viewing.Extension.PropertyPanel
+* Autodesk.ADN.Viewing.Extension.PropertyPanel

 Inserts custom data into viewer property panel.

-    Autodesk.ADN.Viewing.Extension.PropertyTranslator
+* Autodesk.ADN.Viewing.Extension.PropertyTranslator

 Uses microsoft translation API to translate property panel values on the fly.

-    Autodesk.ADN.Viewing.Extension.SEO
+* Autodesk.ADN.Viewing.Extension.SEO

 Ouputs the properties values into a hidden div tag so that the properties can be indexed by search engine

-    Autodesk.ADN.Viewing.Extension.ScreenShotManager
+* Autodesk.ADN.Viewing.Extension.ScreenShotManager

 Creates a panel that lets you manage screenshots taken with the API.

-    Autodesk.ADN.Viewing.Extension.Section
+* Autodesk.ADN.Viewing.Extension.Section

 A wrapper around the Autodesk.Section extension to enable/disable it from the gallery.

-    Autodesk.ADN.Viewing.Extension.Toolbar
+* Autodesk.ADN.Viewing.Extension.Toolbar

 Various toolbar controls customization example.

-    Autodesk.ADN.Viewing.Extension.TransformTool
+* Autodesk.ADN.Viewing.Extension.TransformTool

 A 3d controls that lets user precisely move components around along specific plane or axis.

-    Autodesk.ADN.Viewing.Extension.UIComponent
+* Autodesk.ADN.Viewing.Extension.UIComponent

 Illustrates on to create a docking panel more advanced than the basic docking panel extension.

-    Autodesk.ADN.Viewing.Extension.Workshop
+* Autodesk.ADN.Viewing.Extension.Workshop

 A demo extension which illustrates several concepts of the API.
 See the complete [tutorial](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) for more details.

 ## License